-1. Security: By leveraging Internet of Things (IoT) technology, banks will be able to better protect and secure their assets.
+By leveraging Internet of Things technology, banks will be able to better protect and secure their assets.
 Particularly, IoT technology will make remote asset monitoring and customer identification easier for the bank.

-Remote Asset Monitoring: Internet of Things (IoT) technology will enable banks to better monitor remote assets such as Automatic Teller Machines (ATM)1.
+Internet of Things (IoT) technology will enable banks to better monitor remote assets such as Automatic Teller Machines (ATM).
 This can be particularly useful with ATM’s placed in remote areas or in areas with high incidents of crime.
-For example banks can use CCTV cameras that are connected to the internet to monitor their ATM’s in real time.
+For example, banks can use CCTV cameras that are connected to the internet to monitor their ATM’s in real-time.
 Banks can also install various sensors that are connected to the internet to monitor various parameters on the ATM such as movement around the ATM, changes in incline, changes in temperature, or power fluctuations.
-If any of these monitored parameters where to leave accepted standards, the ATM can be programed to trigger a response such as a full lockdown or the sounding of an alarm.
+If any of these monitored parameters were to leave accepted standards, the ATM can be programmed to trigger a response such as a full lockdown or the sounding of an alarm.

-Customer Identification: Advanced forms of customer identification beyond a simple identification card can be implemented at banks by leveraging Internet of Things (IoT) technology2.
+Advanced forms of customer identification beyond a simple identification card can be implemented at banks by leveraging the Internet of Things technology.
 Banks can implement a system of biometric scanners such as retina and fingerprint scanners that are connected to the internet to better verify a customer’s identity and prevent fraud.
 Biometric identification is always a better way to identify an individual as biological identifiers are more difficult for fraudsters to acquire let alone, replicate.

-Connecting with customers: Internet of Things (IoT) technology will enable banks to better connect with their customers.
-Banks can also leverage a customer’s connected devices such as smart phones and smart connected cars to provide real time discounts and offers according to geographic location instead of offering generic blanket offers to all of the bank’s customers3.
+Internet of Things (IoT) technology will enable banks to better connect with their customers.
+Banks can also leverage a customer’s connected devices such as smartphones and smart connected cars to provide real-time discounts and offers according to geographic location instead of offering generic blanket offers to all of the bank’s customers.
 Banks would also be able to go a step further by monitoring a customer’s spending by taking data from a customer’s smart devices and appliances such as smart electric and gas meters.
-By combining the data from a customer’s smart connected appliances and devices with data from a customer’s bank statements, the bank will be able to better analyze a customer’s spending habits and create personal budgets4.
+By combining the data from a customer’s smart connected appliances and devices with data from a customer’s bank statements, the bank will be able to better analyze a customer’s spending habits and create personal budgets.

-Improved Customer Service: Banks that leverage Internet of Things (IoT) technology, will be better able to serve their customers.
+Banks that leverage Internet of Things (IoT) technology, will be better able to serve their customers.
 For example, banks can connect their ATM’s to the internet and analyze the frequency of their usage.
-By analyzing the frequency of usage of their ATM’s, banks can install or remove ATM’s in areas according to usage5.
+By analyzing the frequency of usage of their ATM’s, banks can install or remove ATM’s in areas according to usage.
 Banks can also identify a customer’s visit trends to a branch by utilizing IoT technology.
 For example, sensors can be installed in the doorways that can identify a customer based on an electronic device such as their mobile phone.
-These sensors are integrated to bank systems via IoT technology.
-By using the data from the sensors and bank systems, a bank can analyze a customer’s time spent in the branch for a specific service6.
+These sensors are integrated into bank systems via IoT technology.
+By using the data from the sensors and bank systems, a bank can analyze a customer’s time spent in the branch for a specific service.
 Based on this data, banks can arrange staff shifts for these services accordingly.